prvdmwrong/prvdmwrong/docs/tutorials/installation.md

         ![Install](../assets/static/wally-install.png)

-        It will look something as such, with `ohmyprvd` renamed to `prvd` for
+        It will look something as such, with `prvdmwrong` renamed to `prvd` for
         brevity:

         ```TOML
         [dependencies]
-          prvd = "znotfireman/ohmyprvd@0.1.1-alpha"
+          prvd = "znotfireman/prvdmwrong@0.1.1-alpha"
         ```

     3. Then, install your packages: